umrover/mrover-esw/docs/getting-started/stm32cubeide/index.md

 STM32CubeIDE installed successfully
 ```

 11\.
-You should now be able to launch STM32CubeIDE from the Ubuntu Applications menu.
+You should now be able to launch STM32CubeIDE from the Ubuntu Applications menu ([guide](https://help.ubuntu.com/stable/ubuntu-help/shell-apps-open.html.en)).

 ## Creating a New Project
-This quick guide will teach you how to make a new project for your STM32F303RE Nucleo board that you
+This quick guide will teach you how to make a new project for your STM32G431RB Nucleo board that you
 will be developing on.

 ### Prerequisites